Dragon King: Buddhism

 Apalāla (Pali, Sanskrit) is a water-dwelling Nāga-king in Buddhist mythology.
 The story of conversion to Buddhism by the Buddha (Pali: Apalāladamana) can be found in Buddhist texts such as Samantapāsādikā and Divyāvadāna.

 Some Buddhist traditions describe a figure named Duo-luo-shi-qi, or Talasikhin, as a Dragon King who resides in a palace located in a pond near the legendary kingdom of Ketumati.
 It is said that at midnight, he would drizzle in this pond to cleanse himself of dust.

-Buddhist literature features a Nāga King named Dhṛtarāṣṭra(Sanskrit; Pali: Dhataraṭṭha), he is one of the four Heavenly kings who guards the east.
+Buddhist literature features a Nāga King named Dhṛtarāṣṭra (Sanskrit; Pali: Dhataraṭṭha), who is one of the four Heavenly kings, guarding the east.
 He was the father of Gautama Buddha in a past life when Budhha was bodhisattva named Bhūridatta.
 He is mentioned in Buddhist texts Bhūridatta Jātaka, the Mahamayuri Vidyarajni Sutra and the Mahāmegha Sūtra.